NotTotal/Total-Skyrim-Overhaul/README.md

 - 32GB DDR4
 - Game and MO2 running on a m2 drive

 I get a consistent 55-60 fps in game.
-If you get bad frames I suggset swapping the enb to a lighter enb like The Truth or a performance preset of a fireamanaf enb for Obsidian.
-You may also want to adjust the ini settings to be lower via bethini.
+If you get bad frames I suggset not wearing as SMP items.
+I don't provide support for making your fps better so please do not ask me.

 ## Removing the Modlist